indieweb/wordpress-micropub/readme.md

 Does *not* support multithreading.
 PHP doesn't really either, so it generally won't matter, but just for the record.

+Supports Experimental Properties for [Post Status](https://indieweb.org/Micropub-extensions#Post_Status) and [Visibility](https://indieweb.org/Micropub-extensions#Visibility).
+Visibility can be either
+`public` or `private`.
+Setting it to `private` will set the post status to private.
+Post Status may be set to either `published` or `draft`.
+If visibility or post status are not set to one of these options, the plugin will return HTTP 400 with body:

+    {
+      "error": "invalid_request",
+      "error_description": "Invalid Post Status"
+    }

 WordPress has a [whitelist of file extensions that it allows in uploads](https://codex.wordpress.org/Uploading_Files#About_Uploading_Files_on_Dashboard).
 If you upload a file in a Micropub extension that doesn't have an allowed extension, the plugin will return HTTP 400 with body:

     {